WyzePal/api/README.md

 5. If that succeeds, it will print end with printing the following command:
    ```
-   source /.../python-zulip-api/.../activate
+   source /.../python-wyzepal-api/.../activate
    ```
    You can run run this command to enter the virtual environment.
-   You'll want to run this in each new shell before running commands from `python-zulip-api`.
+   You'll want to run this in each new shell before running commands from `python-wyzepal-api`.

 6. Once you've entered the virtualenv, you should see something like this on the terminal:
    ```
-   (zulip-api-py3-venv) user@pc ~/python-zulip-api $
+   (wyzepal-api-py3-venv) user@pc ~/python-wyzepal-api $
    ```
    You should now be able to run any commands/tests/etc. in this virtual environment.